Eucalyptus

 This section has been translated automatically.

-Species-rich trees and shrubs in the myrtle family (Myrtaceae), native to Australia and Indonesia.
-There are over 600 species of Eucalyptus, the majority of Australia's tree population are Eucalyptus trees.
-The trees can reach a height of up to 60m.
-Characteristic is their silver-grey, warty bark and the twisted trunk.
-Eucalyptus trees serve as timber suppliers or ornamental trees.
-The name "eucalyptus" ("well hidden") is based on the hood-like closed calyx, which hides the "hidden" stamens and fruit leaves.
+Species-rich trees and shrubs in the myrtle family (Myrtaceae), which are native to Australia and Indonesia.
+There are over 600 species of eucalyptus, the majority of Australia's tree population are eucalyptus trees.
+The trees can reach a height of up to 60 meters.
+They are characterized by their silver-grey, warty bark and twisted trunk.
+Eucalyptus trees are used as timber suppliers or ornamental trees.
+The name "eucalyptus" ("well hidden") is based on the hood-like closed calyx, which conceals the "hidden" stamens and fruit leaves.
 Most eucalyptus species are tall trees (up to 100 m high) and shrubs.
-Natural distribution of eucalyptus is in Australia, Tasmania and the eastern half of Indonesia.
+Eucalyptus is naturally distributed in Australia, Tasmania and the eastern half of Indonesia.
 Eucalyptus species are the food plants of the koala and some other marsupials.
 For most other animal species, however, it is poisonous and useless.
-Strong-smelling essential oils are extracted from various species of eucalyptus, which differ significantly in composition depending on the species.
+Strong-smelling essential oils are extracted from various eucalyptus species, which differ significantly in their composition depending on the species.

-The flower buds are stuck in decorative, silvery capsules whose lids pop off when they blossom.
+The flower buds are in decorative, silvery capsules whose lids pop off when they bloom.

-Phytotherapeutically, the dried leaves (eucalyptus leaves - Eucalypti folium) are used.
-When crushed, the typical eucalyptus smell is produced, due to an essential oil, this is contained in large quantities in the leaf tissue.
-The essential oil (Eucalyptus oil - Eucalypti aetheroleum, s.a.
-Cineol) is extracted from the leaves and twigs of various Eucalyptus species, mainly from China.
+The dried leaves ( eucalyptus leaves - Eucalypti folium) are used phytotherapeutically.
+The typical eucalyptus smell is produced when the leaves are crushed, due to the essential oil contained in large quantities in the leaf tissue.
+The essential oil (eucalyptus oil - Eucalypti aetheroleum, see also Cineol) is extracted from the leaves and twigs of various eucalyptus species, mainly from China.

 Effects